foorious-inc/komunist/README.md

 Utils/API for Italian comuni, provinces, and regions.

+## Data

+- data on comuni from https://github.com/matteocontrini/comuni-json/
+- NUTS data from Istat (https://www.istat.it/en/)

 ## Endpoints

 ~~First of all, you need to pass a GET parameter called "access_token", with the value of "BN78FGH".
 This is just so if the API ever gets abused we can change it to disable access~~.